Animal studies: Ethics

+Art

+Animals also played an essential role in the art community.
+One of the earliest forms of art was on the walls of caves from the early man, where they usually drew what they hunted.
+The country of Namibia has a large collection of ancient rock art from the Stone Age.
+The skillfully engraved depiction of animal tracks provides important information about the animals of that time.
+Then, in the Middle Ages, animals would appear for more religious reasons.
+Later in the 15th century, artists began coinciding with animals as a serious subject when discoveries in foreign lands were brought back to England.
+During the Renaissance era, the influential artist Leonardo da Vinci took interest in animal studies.
+Leonardo da Vinci studied animal anatomy to create anatomically accurate drawings of various species.
+Years later, animal representation took the form of woodworking, lithography, and photographs.
+In the late 1800s, photographers became interested in capturing animal locomotion.

 Research topics and methodologies

 Researchers in animal studies examine the questions and issues that arise when traditional modes of humanistic and scientific inquiry begin to take animals seriously as subjects of thought and activity.
 Students of animal studies may examine how humanity is defined in relation to animals, or how representations of animals create understandings (and misunderstandings) of other species.
+In fact, animals often elicit fear in humans.
+A well-known animal phobia is ophidiophobia, the fear of snakes.
+People with animal phobias tend to negatively generalize animals, even species that are harmless.

+In most movies, predatory animals such as sharks and wolves are usually the antagonists, but this only causes significant damage to their reputation and makes people fear what they think their true nature is.
 In order to do so, animal studies pays close attention to the ways that humans anthropomorphize animals, and asks how humans might avoid bias in observing other creatures.
-For instance, Donna Haraway's book, Primate Visions, examines how dioramas created for the American Museum of Natural History showed family groupings that conformed to the traditional human nuclear family, which misrepresented the animals' observed behavior in the wild.
-Critical approaches in animal studies have also considered representations of non-human animals in popular culture, including species diversity in animated films.
+Anthropomorphized animals are frequently found in children's books and films.
+Researchers are analyzing the positive and negative effects of anthropomorphized animals on a child's view of the non-human species.
+In addition, Donna Haraway's book, Primate Visions, examines how dioramas created for the American Museum of Natural History showed family groupings that conformed to the traditional human nuclear family, which misrepresented the animals' observed behavior in the wild.
+Critical approaches in animal studies have also considered representations of non-human animals in popular culture, including species diversity in animated films and fiction.
 By highlighting these issues, animal studies strives to re-examine traditional ethical, political, and epistemological categories in the context of a renewed attention to and respect for animal life.
 The assumption that focusing on animals might clarify human knowledge is neatly expressed in Claude Lévi-Strauss's famous dictum that animals are "good to think."